 How can I stay healthy with alpha-1-antitrypsin deficiency?

-- Stay away from friends or family when they have chest infections or colds.
 If you have AATD, chest infections can cause your lungs to become damaged more quickly.
-If you have a cough that produces green mucus or phlegm you should see your doctor as you probably have an infection and need a course of antibiotics.
+If you have a cough that produces mucus or phlegm you should see your doctor as you probably have an infection.
+You may need a course of steroids and, if your phlegm is a different colour (green or yellow) or a thicker consistency than usual, you may also be given a course of antibiotics.
+Stay away from friends or family when they have chest infections or colds.

-- Keep an eye on your alcohol intake.
-There’s no need to avoid alcohol completely but it’s wise to keep to the safe drinking guidance – less than 14 units per week.
+There’s no need to avoid alcohol completely but it’s wise to keep to the safe drinking guidance – less than 14 units spread throughout a week.
+You might have blood tests and scans to keep an eye on your liver.

 Alpha-1 UK support groups